yz-abdulrehman-khan/yz-abdulrehman-khan/README.md

 - 📫 How to reach me **yz.abdulrehman.khan@gmail.com**

-- ⚡ Fun fact **I like teaching a lot and giving back to the community, recently I've taught a course to differently able children on how to build a basic website, using HTML/CSS and JS.
-I also like solving challenges that require thinking and creative solutions.**
+- ⚡ Fun fact **I like teaching a lot and giving back to the community, recently I've taught a course to differently abled children on how to build a basic website, using HTML/CSS and JS, I also like solving challenges that require thinking and creative solutions.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">